andreskytt/consent/API.md

 ### /api/ui/consents
-Returns a list of consent objects.
+Returns a list of com.proud.egov.consent objects.

 ### /api/open/organizations
 Returns a list of organizations known to the system.
 Is likely to be implemented on top of an external